steidinger/frontend-nanodegree-mobile-portfolio/README.md

 - debounce updatePositions, i.e. do not call it from the scroll event handler if another call is still in progress
 - put moving pizzas into own layers
 - do not move pizzas individually, move all pizzas following the same path together

+### Optimized versions of index.html and its css and images

+The optimized versions are generated automatically during the build in the directory *dist*.
+Normally I would not include them in the repository as they should not be changed manually and can always be regenerated.
+However the course's instructions require that they are submitted to the same repository as the source files so that directory is included.